kamilrybacki/Phaistos/docs/transpiler.md

 Each property is expressed with a 3-tuple, where the first element is the field name, the second is the field type, and the third is the field default value.

-As for the validators, the compiled functions are stored as dictionaries of `TranspiledValidator` type:
+As for the validators, the compiled functions are stored as dictionaries of `CompiledValidator` type:

-`phaistos.typings.TranspiledValidator`
+`phaistos.typings.CompiledValidator`

-::: phaistos.typings.TranspiledValidator
+::: phaistos.typings.CompiledValidator

 ### So, how can I use it?